21371 customer reviews

 The Fixin and Fixin Premier Cru appellations produce red wines made from the Pinot Noir grape and, to a lesser extent, white wines made from the Chardonnay grape.
 As for reds, Fixin wine is what is known as a “winter wine,” as it benefits from aging in the bottle.

 Indeed, Fixin features clay-limestone soils of remarkable geological complexity, soils on which Pinot Noir—Burgundy’s great noble red grape variety—thrives like nowhere else.
-Visually, Fixin’s red wines display a deep, rich purple hue that hints at a pronounced tannic structure.
-On the nose, notes of licorice, tobacco, and spices complement the fruit, with blackcurrant taking center stage.
-On the palate, when young, Fixin red wines can sometimes be a bit rough, with lively but rarely aggressive tannins.
-This tannic bite makes them excellent wines for aging; particularly the Premiers Crus, they come into their own between 5 and 10 years of age.
+Visually, Fixin’s red wines display a beautiful, deep purple hue that hints at a pronounced tannic structure.
+On the nose, notes of licorice, tobacco, and spices complement the fruit, with blackcurrant as the dominant note.
+On the palate, when young, Fixin red wines are sometimes a bit rough around the edges; their tannins are lively but rarely aggressive.
+This tannic bite makes them excellent wines for aging, which—especially for the Premiers Crus—come into their own between 5 and 10 years of age.
 Once the tannins have softened, the palate offers beautiful length and exemplary structure.
 A touch of acidity may emerge, but without astringency, lending the wine its nobility and persistence while revealing aromas of black fruit.
 These wines are best enjoyed with red meat, poultry, or a rich cheese platter.

-Often tannic and somewhat harsh in its youth, mature Fixin offers a round, lively attack and a solid structure.
-It is remarkably full-bodied with a delicate texture.
+Often tannic and somewhat harsh in its youth, a mature Fixin offers a round, lively attack and a solid structure.
+It is remarkably rich and has a delicate texture.
 Its qualities are best appreciated in the wines produced by Domaine René Bouvier, Domaine Méo-Camuzet, or Domaine Charlopin-Parizot.

-The Fixin appellation is already rather obscure in itself, but when it refers to a white wine, it is even more so.
-As mentioned, only 4 hectares are dedicated to white grape varieties—specifically Chardonnay—when discussing the village appellation.
+The Fixin appellation is already low-key in itself, but when it refers to a white wine, it is even more so.
+As mentioned, only 4 hectares are dedicated to white grape varieties—specifically Chardonnay—when it comes to the village appellation.
 Here again, these are wines for connoisseurs.
 Pale yellow in color, with a nose hinting at hazelnut and bergamot.
 On the palate, the minerality makes these wines crisp and savory, with hints of fern and hawthorn.
 They are perfect for pairing with Burgundy snails, as well as grilled salmon or white meat.
-Original wines with character.
+These are original wines with character.

 For more information, visit the website at Fixin

-Buy the best Fixin wines in a private sale!
+Buy the best Fixin wines at a private sale!

 -20€